-Window

-is changed, the the bottom of the modified the Window is

-changed after there are recordings on the page, the recordings will either get trimmed if the time is reduced or shrunk if the window is extended.
+When the Window is changed, the horizontal scale at the bottom of the page will be modified automatically.
+If the Window is changed after there are recordings on the page, the recordings will either get trimmed if the time is reduced or shrunk if the window is extended.
 Changing the time setting after acquisition will not modify a recording or it's resolution, only the region displayed.